-So here was my all time favorite menu ever made.
-Not only for Thanksgiving, but any meal.
+So here was my all-time favorite menu ever made.

-I am going to warn you, it’s a lot of work.
-To me, it was so worth it.
+I am going to warn you, it looks like a lot of work but this is a simple Thanksgiving dinner.
 Every course complimented the others and it was a really nice change.
-As the menu states we did have the typical dinner as well but the first 3 courses were an indulgence for my self proclaimed “foodie” palette.
+As the menu states, we did have the typical dinner as well but the first 3 courses were an indulgence for my self proclaimed “foodie” palette.

 I’ve divided the recipes into separate posts not to make this post incredibly long so please follow the links for the recipes.

 I love making it almost as much as I love eating it.
 How cute are these pie cutters from Williams Sonoma?!
 They add a little something extra.